 2. Secondary Method: Self-Classification

-After obtaining the classification, the Export Compliance Office will provide the necessary and additional guidance for the shipment or shipping approval via email.
+After obtaining the classification, the Export Compliance Office will provide necessary and additional guidance for the shipment or shipping approval via email.

 Licensing Determination